Ofovwe-Zita-Adjekota/Udemy-Courses-Data-Analysis-/README.md

   ### Data Cleaning

-In the initial data preparation stage, i carried out the folowing tasks:
+In the initial data preparation stage, I carried out the following tasks:
 1. Data loading and inspection,
 2. Handling missing values,
 3. Data cleaning and formatting